ILIAS-eLearning/ILIAS/components/ILIAS/Cron/README.md

 The system crontab SHOULD invoke this command every few minutes.
 Individual cron-jobs are then executed according to their configured schedule.

+### Choosing the Executing User

+The user account SHOULD be chosen carefully, because some preconditions MUST be fulfilled and it directly affects the security posture of your installation.

+The account MUST use the `ILIAS Auth` authentication mode (local auth) and MUST be active.
+This is enforced by ILIAS's underlying authentication chain for any CLI-executed account.
+Its password, however, is never actually checked.

+As described in [Permission Context](#permission-context), cron-jobs MUST NOT rely on any specific permissions — so the account only needs a low-privileged role, not an elevated one.

+Many installations simply reuse the default super-admin account (e.g. `root`) as the `<user>` argument, since it already uses local auth and is active — even though its elevated role is unnecessary here and violates the principle of least privilege.

+If `root` should stay deactivated, or you want to avoid its elevated role, you SHOULD set up a dedicated, unprivileged cron user instead:
+- Create a new user (e.g. `cron-user`) via the ILIAS Administration UI.
+- Set its authentication mode to `ILIAS Auth` and make sure it is active.
+- Assign any complex password; since it is never checked during `run-jobs`, it can be set once and forgotten.
+- Assign a minimally privileged role, e.g. the built-in `Guest` global role.
+- Use this account's login as the `<user>` argument for `cli/cron.php run-jobs`.

+Even though its password is never checked by `run-jobs`, this account remains reachable through the regular web login form.
+Should it ever be compromised there, a low-privileged `cron-user` is a much smaller risk than exposing the super-admin account this way.

+This remaining web-login risk can be reduced further by restricting the account's `Client IP` field (in its user account settings) to the trusted addresses it should be reachable from.
+This restriction is enforced by `checkIp()` during a regular web login, but the CLI authentication path skips it entirely, since no client IP is available on the CLI.
+So it has no effect on `run-jobs`.

 ## Permission Context